GFDRR/rdl-standard/docs/data_model/hazard.md

 </div>
 <br>
-Each hazard type and associated processes can have one or more type of measure metrics, which include the unit of measure:
+Each hazard type and associated processes can have one or more type of measure metrics, which include the unit of measure:<br>

 <div class="scrollbar table-scroll" markdown="1">